hsuanwei-chen/task-VisRhyming_harmonization/README.md

 ## Learn About the Three Datasets

-Read through each data descriptor article and browse the OpenNeuro datasets to learn about differences in imaging acquisition parameters.
+For each dataset, read the data descriptor articles and browse through the corresponding OpenNeuro datasets to learn about the differences in imaging acquisition parameters.

 - Article: [Suárez-Pellicioni et al. 2019](/data_descriptor/PellicioniLytle.SD.2019.pdf) <br>
    Data: [ds001486 - Brain Correlates of Math Development](https://openneuro.org/datasets/ds001486/versions/1.3.1)